Follow @scope_views

 Summary

-As anticipated, the FC-100DZ is among the very best refractors for solar system viewing, offering razor-sharp and high contrast, low flare views of the Moon and planets, with no compromises on Mars or Venus (both of which can challenge lesser apochromats).
+As anticipated, the FC-100DZ is among the very best refractors for solar system viewing, offering razor-sharp and high contrast, low flare views of the Moon and planets, including Mars and Venus (both of which can challenge lesser apochromats).
 You just don’t need a triplet for visual use now: the DZ is lighter and cools faster, yet performs every bit as well (and perhaps delivers just a tiny bit more contrast).

 If someone were to ask me to recommend an only scope, this would currently be it.
 It shows you so much more than a 3”, but isn’t that much larger or slower to cool.